Vienna Stock Exchange News

 About the Vienna Stock Exchange

 As the central infrastructure provider in the region, Wiener Börse AG opens doors to global markets.
-It operates the stock exchanges in Vienna and Prague.
+It unites the stock exchanges in Vienna and Prague.
 Listed companies benefit from maximum liquidity there, and as the market leader it offers investors fast and inexpensive trading.
 Wiener Börse collects and distributes price data and calculates the most important indices for a dozen markets in the region.
 Thanks to its unique know-how, the national exchanges in Budapest, Ljubljana and Zagreb also rely on the IT services of the Vienna Stock Exchange.
 In addition, it is involved in other energy exchanges and clearing houses in the region.

 Disclaimer